TBDA-Classes/2025G2/README.md

 # 2025G2

 ## Project Overview
-This project focuses on analyzing data collected from **Numerical Control (NC) machines** (milling, lathe, planner, etc.) to transform high-frequency data into human-understandable insights.
+This project focuses on analyzing data collected from **Numerical Control (NC) machines** to transform high-frequency data into human-understandable insights.

 The aim is to support operators and engineers by providing information on machine operation, energy usage, and alerts in a structured and accessible way.